AugustinWinther/blockify.py/README.md

 (To keep the ratio of input image, specify either width or height, and let the other one be 0.)

 e.g. ```python blockify.py test.jpg 256 0 all.txt ```

+(If you want the block width and block height to be the same as the image dimensions, set BOTH width and height input as 0)

+e.g. ```python blockify.py test.jpg 0 0 all.txt ```